Having a baby is hard. Breastfeeding is hard. Having a fussy breastfed baby is really hard.

 Here’s why.

 Do you know anyone bothered by cow’s milk?
 I’m betting you do.
-I’m not talking about lactose intolerance, but simply the people who can’t consume it in large quantities.
+I’m not talking about lactose intolerance, but simply the people who can’t consume dairy in large quantities.

-Pair dairy with a baby’s very new, very underdeveloped system and it can cause a lot of problems.
+Pair dairy with a baby’s very new, very underdeveloped system and it just makes sense can cause a lot of problems.

 Signs of a milk protein intolerance: